Anatomy of a retail plan - essential terminology

 Run Lengths

-The run lengths is a key dimension in retail planning and is used to describe the continual length of shelving from one aisle to the next.
+Run length is a key retail planning measurement used to describe the continuous length of shelving between aisles or fixtures.

 Sales per Linear Metre